-- In an e-commercial system (e.g., Amazon, e-Bay, etc), what are the trade-offs between consistency and availability you can think of?
-What is your strategy? - Hint -> Things you might want to consider: - Different types of data (e.g., shopping cart, billing, product, etc.) - Different types of operations (e.g., query, purchase, etc.) - Different types of services (e.g., distributed lock, DNS, etc.) - Different groups of users (e.g., users in different geographic areas, etc.)
+- In an e-commercial system (e.g., Amazon, e-Bay, etc), what are the tradeoffs between consistency and availability you can think of?
+What is your strategy? - Things you might want to consider: - Different types of data (e.g., shopping cart, billing, inventory, etc.) - Shopping cart: User needs to see accurate data. - An outdated cart data can frustrate users.
+Use Eventual consistency - Billing: Consistent data to avoid over-charging. - Availability is less important than consistency.
+Strong consistency - Inventory: User needs to see products even some of them are unavailable (stale data). - Availability is important.
+Eventual Consistency - Different types of operations (e.g., query, purchase, etc.) - Querying: Queries should always respond, even if some replicas are temporarily unavailable. - Prioritize availability. - Checkout: The purchase flow must maintain data integrity - It is acceptable to block or retry during network partitions to ensure strong consistency.